Constructivism Research Philosophy

 The main distinction between constructivism philosophy and positivism relates to the fact that while positivism argues that knowledge is generated in a scientific method, constructivism maintains that knowledge is constructed by scientists and it opposes the idea that there is a single methodology to generate knowledge.

+Constructivism is widely used in business and management research where understanding human experiences and organisational meanings is important.
 Examples of constructivism research in business studies may include the following:

 - Research exploring how employees in remote or hybrid workplaces construct their understanding of work–life balance and organizational commitment.